dwalker11/DotFiles/README.md

 # dotFiles
-Configuration files used on my Arch workstation
+Configuration files used on my Linux-based workstation